Code-Institute-Submissions/mS2_iCantDrive/README.md

 ## I Can't Drive

+- The game can be found at: https://synnott3.github.io/mS2_iCantDrive/
+- The code can be found at: https://github.com/Synnott3/mS2_iCantDrive

 ### What does it do and why did I build it?

 For my second Milestone project I chose to build a simple yet fun and challenge game using the Phaser engine.